Environmental panel in Erbil warns of climate change impact on Kurdistan and Iraq

-Shafaq News / Environment and water Experts in the Kurdistan Region warned, on Monday, of serious dangers threatening the water security and environment in the Region.
+Shafaq News / Environment and water Experts in the Kurdistan Region warned, of serious dangers threatening the water security and environment in the Region.

 Shafaq News agency's correspondent reported that the Centre for Environmental Studies in the University of Kurdistan (CES) held today its second panel, entitled "Sustainable Energy: Policies, Activism and the Private Sector", to discuss ideas and ways toward an environmental society in the Kurdistan Region of Iraq.